 New update to Candidate List of Substances of Very High Concern (SVHCs)

-On the 21st of January 2025, the ECHA (European Chemicals Agency) released the new Candidate List of SVHCs with the addition of five new substances.
-The current list of SVHCs now contains 247 substances.
+On the 4th of February 2026, the ECHA (European Chemicals Agency) released the new Candidate List of SVHCs with the addition of two new substances.
+The current list of SVHCs now contains 253 substances.

 See below a table indicating the latest substance addition: